 YB first started drawing “seriously” when she was around 17 months—meaning that it was an activity that engaged her for a prolonged period of time.
 Since then, she has loved to draw more than playing games on the iPad or watching TV, and even more than surfing on Youtube!

-YB’s drawing at this stage seemed like just marks on a page—developmental experts call this “the scribble stage”.
+YB’s art at this stage seemed like just marks on a page—developmental experts call this “the scribble stage”.
 Susan Sheridan, the art and education scholar, talks about how the “scribbling child” can talk about her scribbling, which are not just meaningless scribbles.

 All we did at this stage was to provide YB with loads of paper, pens and pencils.

 She drew on walls too, which annoyed my husband Colin tremendously, so I designated a wall under the dining table where she was free to crawl under and draw in secret.